 When will I hear from the Department regarding the status of my application?

-Admission notification and fellowship letters are usually sent out in Late February.
+Admission notification and fellowship letters are usually sent out in early to late March.
 Please do not contact the Department regarding admission decisions until after March 15.

 When do I need to notify the Department about whether or not I will be attending UCLA?